peteroupc/peteroupc.github.io/approxtheory.md

 ### Bounds for General Positive Linear Operators

 The following results give bounds that apply to large classes of positive linear operators.

-While these operators have relatively simple approximation behavior, in general they do not approximate functions with more than two continuous derivatives "better" than functions with only two.
+But many classes of positive linear operators, including Bernstein polynomials, do not approximate functions with more than two continuous derivatives "better" than functions with only two (Voronovskaya 1932)[^71], (DeVore 1972/2006)[^72], (Cárdenas-Morales et al. 2012)[^73].

 In this section: